 Go for Gold! depicts the transformation of London’s landscape in preparation for the 2012 Olympic Games.
 It examines how the 2012 Games contribute to the social and geographical transformation of the Lower Lea Valley landscape; a dynamic that occurs every four years across the world in new Olympic cities.

+The first series is from 2006-2007 when I photographed the future sports venues of the 2012 Olympic Games.
+These images capture the last moments of the Lea Valley landscape before construction for the Olympics’ development programme started.
 Images from this series are primarily of sublime landscapes and industrial spaces.
 The only indication of how these places will be transformed comes from the titles, which mark the specific sport venue.
 This ironic disjuncture between the image and the title causes one to think about the construction and disruption that must occur in order to make the Olympics real.

 The second series is from 2008-2011 when I photographed around the blue fence that surrounds the Olympic construction site and the high security fence that replaced the blue fence in 2009.
 These photos show how the Olympic construction site disrupts the connections between residents and their natural and built environment.